ImtiazVision/Java/Notes.md

 **Synchronized** : A method or block of code is said to be synchronized when it is guaranteed that it will not be executed by more than one thread at a time.
 The synchronized keyword is the simplest basic construct for thread synchronization.
 It may be used to limit access to specific areas of a website one thread at a time.

 **Executors** : Executors are a set of classes that provide a framework for creating and managing threads.
 The Executors class is the abstract base class for all Executor implementations.

-Consumer-producer patterns are used to create it.
+Implementations by Executors :  Consumer-producer patterns are used to create it.
 Threads consume the tasks we create for processing.